zeek/zeek/examples/httpmonitor/index.rst

 Here, the ``mime_to_ext`` table serves two purposes.
 It defines which mime types to extract and also the file suffix of the extracted files.
 Extracted files are written to a new ``extract_files`` subdirectory.
-Also note that the first conditional in the :bro:see:`file_new` event handler can be removed to make this behavior generic to other protocols besides HTTP.
+Also note that the first conditional in the :zeek:see:`file_new` event handler can be removed to make this behavior generic to other protocols besides HTTP.